ShadowMonarchX/ai-ml-internship/Week - 6/Theory/Vector_Databases/Metadata.md

 * Precision, security, and compliance in RAG pipelines

 While embeddings determine **what is similar**, metadata determines **what is allowed or relevant**, making it essential for scalable, production-grade AI systems.

----

-## Writing Style & Audience

-This README is intended for:

-* Students learning vector databases and RAG
-* AI engineers designing production systems
-* Interview preparation and system design
-* Open-source contributors and researchers

-It is clear, structured, professional, and functions as a **mini textbook chapter** on metadata in vector databases.